Factors to Look For in a Job Other Than Pay

 It’s crucial to do research on a potential employer before you decide to make a switch.
 This article from MentalFloss suggests you look into the following about a company you’re considering: “Do they have a track record of layoffs and cutbacks?
 Are they making headlines for the right reasons (such as reaching new audience milestones or expanding the business) or ones that raise red flags (legal issues, financial troubles)?”

 Flexible Schedule & Paid Time Off

 Having an adequate amount of vacation and sick days is important to maintain work/life balance and lowers the risk of burnout.
-Knowing that your company supports you taking time off when needed can make you a happier person and a better, more productive employee.
-Being able to telecommute on occasion or shift your schedule to accommodate traffic or road conditions, snow days, doctors appointments, school pick up/drop off, or other special functions your child may have can make also a big difference.
+Knowing that your company supports you in taking time off when needed can make you a happier person and a better, more productive employee.
+Being able to telecommute on occasion or shift your schedule to accommodate traffic or road conditions, snow days, doctor appointments, school pick up/drop off, or other special functions your child may have can make also a big difference.